 "The kids really think he’s class and so do we.
 So as he’s sick at the moment we just thought it might bring him a smile."

-Dignam's family announced last month that the 62-year-old singer was receiving palliative care in his Dublin home.
+Dignam's family announced in January 2023 that the 62-year-old singer, who was diagnosed with a rare blood disorder called amyloidosis in 2013, was receiving palliative care in his Dublin home.

 Sadly, Dignam passed away in June 2023 and an outpouring of love and grief was witnessed around the world.